jochemloedeman/misty/README.md

 ## Application

-Two goroutines run side by side: one serves HTTP requests from the iOS app, the other refreshes weather forecasts in the background.

-The refresh goroutine spends most of its time blocked in a `select`, waiting for something to happen.
-A ticker fires once an hour and triggers a full pass over every active monitor, pulling fresh data from Open-Meteo and checking for fog.
-But the loop also watches a second channel for one-off requests.
-When someone creates a new monitor through the API, the handler pushes it onto a buffered channel so it gets its first forecast immediately instead of sitting idle until the next tick.

-The API layer doesn't call into the refresh code directly.
-At startup, the HTTP handler receives a plain callback that does a non-blocking channel send.
-The handler fires it and moves on.
-If the buffer happens to be full, the send is dropped and the monitor waits for the next scheduled pass.

-All database writes for a single refresh happen inside one transaction: forecasts, notification records, and the updated monitor state either all commit or none do.

-Notifications follow an outbox pattern.
-When a refresh detects fog, it doesn't push to APNs on the spot.
-It writes a notification row to the database inside the same transaction that stores the forecast.
-Delivery is a separate step that runs after each refresh pass: query the outbox for unsent rows, push each one through APNs, mark it sent.
-If one delivery fails the rest still go out, and the failed row stays in the outbox for the next pass.
+One goroutine serves the API, another refreshes forecasts.
+The refresh loop `select`s on an hourly ticker and a buffered channel.
+Creating a monitor pushes it onto that channel so it gets its first forecast right away.

+Each refresh writes forecasts, monitor state, and any fog notifications in a single transaction.
+Notifications use an outbox: delivery runs as a separate step after each pass, pushing unsent rows to APNs and marking them sent.

 ```mermaid
 sequenceDiagram